-Although steel panels have a high initial costing, it is a lot more durable as compared to any other type of formwork.
+Although steel panels have a high initial cost, it is a lot more durable as compared to any other type of formwork.
 So, in the long run, they turn out to be as economical as any other type of formwork.

 - Due to its solidness, steel forms can withstand heavy load and pressure of concrete.
-So it can be used where the heavy concrete work is carried out.
+So it can be used where heavy concrete work is carried out.

 - Steel formwork does not shrink or warp.

-- Water absorption does not take place in steel formwork and so chances of honeycombing reduce to a great extent.
+- Water absorption does not take place in steel formwork, and so chances of honeycombing reduce to a great extent.

 - It is possible to manufacture steel formwork in any required size and shape, such as curved or circular.
 So steel formwork is also used where circular columns and structures are to be constructed.